-Surgical Abortions are offered in PEI through the the Women's Wellness Program.
+Surgical Abortions are offered in PEI through Sexual Health, Options & Reproductive Services.
 A surgical (aspiration) abortion ends a pregnancy by emptying the uterus (or womb) with suction.
 To access safe, confidential and supportive services, call 1-844-365-8258 (toll-free) to speak with a staff member or to make an appointment.

 Medical abortions are offered through the program, for more information visit Medical Abortions.

 Out-of-province abortion services are also offered at the Moncton Hospital in New Brunswick and the QEII in Halifax, Nova Scotia.
 To learn more, visit Abortion Services.